Fr0sT-Brutal/awesome-pascal/README.md

 ## Game dev ##

-* [RecastNavigation](https://github.com/Kromster80/RecastNavigationDelphi).
-Navigation mesh construction toolset for games.
+* [RecastNavigation](https://github.com/Kromster80/RecastNavigationDelphi). `[Delphi]` Navigation mesh construction toolset for games.
 Recast is accompanied with Detour, path-finding and spatial reasoning toolkit.
 You can use any navigation mesh with Detour, but of course the data generated with Recast fits perfectly.
 This is a port of the original RecastNavigation written in C++.

 * [Kraft Physics Engine](https://github.com/BeRo1985/kraft). `[Delphi]` `[FPC]` Open source Object Pascal physics engine library that can be used in 3D games.
 Compatible with: Delphi 7-XE7 (but not with the Android and iOS targets), FreePascal >= 2.6.2 (with almost all FPC-supported targets including Android and iOS)

-* [ZenGL](https://github.com/andru-kun/zengl).
-OpenGL Cross-platform game development library written in Pascal, designed to provide necessary functionality for rendering 2D-graphics, handling input, sound output, etc.
+* [ZenGL](https://github.com/andru-kun/zengl). `[Delphi]` `[FPC]` OpenGL Cross-platform game development library written in Pascal, designed to provide necessary functionality for rendering 2D-graphics, handling input, sound output, etc.
 // *Not updated lately, but is working ok*

-* [Platform eXtended Library (PXL)](https://sourceforge.net/projects/asphyre).
-Cross-platform framework for developing 2D/3D video games, interactive and scientific applications.
+* [Asphyre aka Platform eXtended Library (PXL)](https://sourceforge.net/projects/asphyre). `[Delphi]` `[FPC]` Cross-platform framework for developing 2D/3D video games, interactive and scientific applications.
 It aids the developer with mathematics, hardware control, resource management, displaying real-time graphics and text, handle user input and network communication capabilities.

-* [CrystalPathFinding](https://github.com/d-mozulyov/CrystalPathFinding).
-Simple and effective library with an open source intended for the searching of the shortest paths by algorithms A*/WA* for maps based on tiles with 4 (simple), 8 (diagonal/diagonalex) or 6 (hexagonal) neighbors.
+* [CrystalPathFinding](https://github.com/d-mozulyov/CrystalPathFinding). `[Delphi]` `[FPC]` Simple and effective library with an open source intended for the searching of the shortest paths by algorithms A*/WA* for maps based on tiles with 4 (simple), 8 (diagonal/diagonalex) or 6 (hexagonal) neighbors.

 * [Allegro-Pas](https://sourceforge.net/projects/allegro-pas) ([GitHub](https://github.com/niuniomartinez/allegro-pas)). `[Delphi]` `[FPC]` Wrapper to use the Allegro game library with Pascal/Delphi.

 * [Castle Engine](https://github.com/castle-engine/castle-engine). `[FPC]` Complete Pascal Game Engine.
 Cross-platform 3D and 2D game engine with a lot of graphic effects and a scene graph based on X3D.

-* [TileEngine](http://www.tilengine.org). ([GitHub](https://github.com/turric4n/PascalTileEngine)) OOP Pascal Wrapper and bindings for Tilengine 2D retro graphics engine.
+* [TileEngine](http://www.tilengine.org). ([GitHub](https://github.com/turric4n/PascalTileEngine)) `[Delphi]` `[FPC]` OOP Pascal Wrapper and bindings for Tilengine 2D retro graphics engine.
 Tilengine is a cross-platform 2D graphics engine for creating classic/retro games with tilemaps, sprites and palettes.
 Its scanline-based rendering algorithm makes raster effects a core feature, a technique used by many games running on real 2D graphics chips.

-* [SDL2](http://www.freepascal-meets-sdl.net/) ([GitHub](https://github.com/ev1313/Pascal-SDL-2-Headers)).
-Pascal SDL 2 Headers.
+* [SDL2](http://www.freepascal-meets-sdl.net/) ([GitHub](https://github.com/ev1313/Pascal-SDL-2-Headers)). `[Delphi]` `[FPC]` Pascal SDL 2 Headers.
 Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.

 * [SFML](https://github.com/CWBudde/PasSFML). `[Delphi]` `[FPC]` Pascal SFML Headers.
 SFML provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications.
 It is composed of five modules: system, window, graphics, audio and network.
 Currently Delphi and FPC/Lazarus are supported.
 However, due to a compiler incompatibility with the Delphi compiler (solved with workarounds), FPC is recommended at the moment.

-* [pasvulkan](https://github.com/BeRo1985/pasvulkan).
-Vulkan header generator, OOP-style API wrapper, framework and prospective Vulkan-based game engine for Object Pascal.
+* [pasvulkan](https://github.com/BeRo1985/pasvulkan). `[Delphi]` `[FPC]` Vulkan header generator, OOP-style API wrapper, framework and prospective Vulkan-based game engine for Object Pascal.

-* [DarkGlass](https://github.com/chapmanworld/DarkGlass).
-DarkGlass is a general purpose game engine written using Delphi.
+* [DarkGlass](https://github.com/chapmanworld/DarkGlass). `[Delphi]` DarkGlass is a general purpose game engine written using Delphi.

 * [JEDI-SDL](https://sourceforge.net/projects/jedi-sdl). `[Delphi]` `[FPC]` Pascal headers for SDL from JEDI.
 Works with Delphi, Kylix, Free Pascal, Gnu Pascal and TMT Pascal.